 Weigh-In-Motion Interstate-Based Weigh Stations

 Modern weight stations use weight-in-motion systems.
-These are sensors placed in the road’s surface.
+These are sensors placed on the road’s surface.
 As the truck drives over the sensors, they weigh the truck.

 Trucks that are within an acceptable range are green-lighted.
 Trucks that fall outside of the threshold get red-flagged and pulled to the side for a more accurate weighing and inspection.